anttiromppanen/tw-helper/README.md

 ### `colors` Command

-The colors command allows you to list the colors on the Tailwind project.
+The colors command allows you to list the colors on the Tailwind CSS project.

 **Syntax:**